What To Clean After You Have Been Sick.

 As the mother and caretaker in my family, I also follow these steps when I am sick too.
 I am enjoying the new Seventh Generation Disinfecting Spray.

-Once everyone is better its time to clean everything.
+Once everyone is better, it's time to clean everything.

-The gist is once a bug has affected anyone in your home its time to clean house once they are well.
+The gist is once a bug has affected anyone in your home it's time to clean house once they are well.
 If the whole family get's sick, you still need to clean.
 You can get sick again.

-Stay well this cold and flu season.
-Hopefully, some of this advice will help you stay healthy.
+I hope this advice will help you stay healthy.